figamin/WapLynx/README.md

-waplynx is the frontend for [wapchan.org](https://wapchan.org) as well as [formerlychucks.com](https://formerlychucks.com/) and is a fork of the frontend from 16chan, [16Lynx](https://gitgud.io/663/16Lynx), modified to fit the needs of wapchan.
+waplynx is the frontend for [wapchan.org](https://wapchan.org) and is a fork of the frontend from 16chan, [16Lynx](https://gitgud.io/663/16Lynx), modified to fit the needs of wapchan.

 ## features
   - WAP-FM